 Dental Problems for Older People

-Moreover, if dental care for older people has not done properly gum disease may occur.
-Gum disease is a serious infection that affects the bone and tissues that surround the teeth.
+Moreover, if dental care for older people is not done properly, gum disease may occur.
+Gum is a serious infection that affects the bone and tissues surrounding the teeth.
 Gum disease affects nearly 2 out of every 3 persons aged 65 and above, according to the CDC.
-Gingivitis is the first sign, of swollen, red, or bleeding gums.
-Periodontitis, on the other hand, causes tissues to recede, bone to wear away, and teeth to loosen or fall out.
+Gingivitis is the first sign of swollen, red, or bleeding gums.
+On the other hand, periodontitis causes tissues to recede, bone to wear away, and teeth to loosen or fall out.
 You may cure the symptoms of gingivitis with the help of your dentist before they progress to more serious issues.

 It is not always the case that as you get older, your mouth becomes dry.
-Certain aspects of aging, such as drugs or chronic illnesses, might, however, increase your risk of dry mouth.
-A dry mouth is also associated with a higher risk of cavities if dental care for older people has not done right.
+However, certain aspects of ageing, such as drugs or chronic illnesses, might increase your risk of dry mouth.
+A dry mouth is also associated with a higher risk of cavities if dental care for older people is not done right.
 Your dentist can suggest ways to keep your mouth moist.
 You can also work with your doctor to find a drug or dose that doesn’t dry out your saliva.

-Tooth sensitivity might develop as you get older due to factors including gum recession and weaker enamel.
+Tooth sensitivity might develop as you age due to gum recession and weaker enamel.
 Try an anti-sensitivity toothpaste if you’re sensitive to hot, cold, sweet, or sour meals.
-If the sensitivity persists, consult your dentist since it might be a sign of a more serious disease, such as a cavity or a cracked tooth.
+If the sensitivity persists, consult your dentist since it might indicate a more serious disease, such as a cavity or a cracked tooth.

 As a result of these dental issues, you may discover that your teeth require more treatment as you get older.
-Your dental specialists can give customized advice for caring for your teeth and mouth based on your individual oral care needs.
-Maintaining proper oral hygiene practices, seeing your dentist on a regular basis will help you maintain a beautiful and healthy smile.
-Moreover, and adjusting your regimen as your body changes will help you maintain a beautiful smile for the rest of your life.
+Your dental specialists can give customized advice for caring for your teeth and mouth based on your oral care needs.
+Proper oral hygiene and seeing your dentist regularly will help you maintain a beautiful and healthy smile.
+Moreover, adjusting your regimen as your body changes will help you maintain a beautiful smile for the rest of your life.

-At Smile Team Turkey, we can help you with maintaining your beautiful and healthy smile.
-We provide dental implants, dental crowns and veneers as well as smile makeovers.
+At Smile Team Turkey, we can help you maintain your beautiful and healthy smile.
+We provide dental implants, dental crowns and smile makeovers, as well as veneers in Turkey.
 Our professionals can help you with dental care for older people.
-Because a healthy smile looks wonderful at any age, you and your dentist may work together to help avoid any oral health concerns by knowing the dental risks that come with aging.
+Because a healthy smile looks wonderful at any age, you and your dentist may work together to help avoid oral health concerns by knowing the dental risks of ageing.

-You can read our previous post on https://smileteamturkey.com/blog/everything-you-need-to-know-about-bad-breath-symptoms-and-causes/
+You can read our previous post at https://smileteamturkey.com/blog/bad-breath-symptoms-causes/